Score-Inc/AnimeGamePatch/README.md

 # Termux
 #### Information
-This need proxy settings on your phone. ~~No need install cert on your phone but follow the script said until it success.~~ If you don't know about this go to [Proxy Settings](https://github.com/ElaXan/AnimeGamePatch#proxy-settings).
+This need proxy settings on your phone.
+If you don't know about this go to [Proxy Settings](https://github.com/ElaXan/AnimeGamePatch#proxy-settings).\
+if your phone is Rooted, no need to do that. but turn on the Change Proxy in Settings Script

 #### Termux Command
 <details markdown='1'><summary>How to</summary>